In most countries, adultery is a legal ground for divorce (the other being, generally, cruelty).

 "A court of competent jurisdiction may, on application by either or both spouses, grant a divorce to the spouse or spouses on the ground that there has been a breakdown of their marriage.
 Breakdown of a marriage is established only if (separate and apart for at least one year), or the spouse against whom the divorce proceeding is brought has, since celebration of the marriage, committed adultery...."

-The legal definition of adultery has preoccupied Courts for as long as there has been the concept of marriage.
+A consistent legal definition of adultery has bewitched Courts of law for as long as there has been the concept of marriage.

 North Carolina's version is worth noting (G.S.
 14-184), as it is found under "criminal law":